You Can’t Prevent Something You Don’t Understand

 Rights, Respect, Responsibility (3Rs) ®

-Rights, Respect, Responsibility® (3Rs) is an evidence-informed curriculum that provides middle school students with the knowledge, confidence, and skills necessary to avoid teen pregnancy and the spread of sexually transmitted diseases (STDs), while stressing the importance of respect for self and others.
+Rights, Respect, Responsibility® (3Rs) is an evidence-informed curriculum that provides middle school and high school students with the knowledge, confidence, and skills necessary to avoid teen pregnancy and the spread of sexually transmitted diseases (STDs), while stressing the importance of respect for self and others.
 In direct alignment with the National Sexuality Education Standards and National Health Education Standards as a proven, evidence-informed curriculum, 3Rs is a five-session program that is medically accurate, age-appropriate, and free of social biases.
 3Rs fosters responsibility by respecting young people’s rights to honest sexuality education.

 What Students Learn: